Let me share with you something I’ve learned over the years:

 - Consider allocating a small training budget for employees to attend conferences, seminars or online trainings and then have them share with co-workers what they learned.

-- Help all employees understand that the company values sustainability by including it in job descriptions, onboarding materials, training programs, and performance reviews.
+- Help all employees understand that the company values sustainability by including it in job descriptions, training programs, and performance reviews.

-- Replace all T12 fluorescent lights with energy efficient lights such as T8s or LEDs.
+- Replace all fluorescent lights with energy efficient lights, especially LEDs.
 Those overhead fluorescent lights in your office may or may not be energy efficient, depending up what type they are.
-Be sure to upgrade to T8s or LEDs to save both energy and money.
+Upgrading to LEDs will save both energy and money.

 - Use smart power strips that will turn off peripheral equipment when the primary device is turned off.
 For example, when you shut down the computer connected to a smart power strip, the connected monitor and printer will be turned off, too, helping you to save energy without having to rely on employees having to remember to turn everything off.